-The School of Management participates in the "SUNY Learning Network," a consortium of campuses who have joined together to offer graduate and undergraduate on-line courses.
+The School of Business participates in the "SUNY Learning Network," a consortium of campuses who have joined together to offer graduate and undergraduate on-line courses.
 Currently, it is possible to complete the M.S.
 Accountancy program entirely on-line (via the World Wide Web).
-On-line course information is available in the SUNY Learning Network Course Guide and in the Institute of Technology course schedule.
+On-line course information is available in the SUNY Learning Network Course Guide and in the SUNYIT course schedule.